canndrew/netsim/docs/07_packet_loss.md

 ## Connect nodes

 We already have recipes to build client and server nodes.
-Now we need to connect them together and start the network:
+Now we just need to connect them together and start the network:

 ```rust